Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 WALK THE DISCOVERY TRAIL

-The trailhead can be found next to the Agnes Water Museum and it’s an easy walk suitable for all visitors.
+The trailhead can be found next to the museum and it’s an easy walk suitable for all visitors.

-A short 30-minute return walk, the Discovery Trail features a winding track that will lead you through beautiful bushland and eventually emerges at a lookout point that boasts spectacular sweeping views of Agnes Water Beach and Workmans Beach.
+A short 30-minute return walk, the Discovery Trail features a winding track that will lead you through beautiful bushland and eventually emerges at a lookout point that boasts spectacular sweeping views of the beaches.

 Ever wanted to learn how to surf?

 Well, learning to surf in Agnes Water is the perfect place to start.
-With surf lessons available every day of the week at Agnes Water Beach, there really is no excuse to not give it a try!
+With surf lessons available every day of the week, there really is no excuse to not give it a try!

 If you’re already an experienced surfer, Lazy Lizard Surf School also offers surfboard rental.
-Give them a call or simply head into their shop located on Jeffery Crt near Agnes Water Beach to rent a board.
+Give them a call or simply head into their shop located on Jeffery Crt to rent a board.

 GRAB A COFFEE AT HOLIDAYS CAFE

-After all the adventures in Agnes Waters thus far, head on over to Holidays Cafe to grab a coffee, relax, unwind and recharge your batteries!
+After all the adventures thus far, head on over to Holidays Cafe to grab a coffee, relax, unwind and recharge your batteries!

-With a prime position on Agnes Water Beach, Holidays Cafe offers not only coffee but a range of other items including fresh juices and healthy meals to satisfy your needs.
+With a prime position on the beach, Holidays Cafe offers not only coffee but a range of other items including fresh juices and healthy meals to satisfy your needs.

 Holidays Cafe is open 7 days a week and they don’t mind sandy customers wandering in off the beach to come and enjoy their epic oceanfront location!